Hans Eysenck: Intelligence, Personality, and Psychometrics

 - Biological Insights: Eysenck emphasized genetics and biology in understanding intelligence and personality.

-- PEN Model: Introduced Psychoticism, Extraversion, and Neuroticism as core dimensions of personality.
+- PEN Model: Introduced Psychoticism, Extraversion, and Neuroticism as core dimensions of personality, discovered through factor analysis.

-- Research Standards: Advocated for objectivity and precision in psychological studies.
+- Research Standards: Advocated for objectivity and precision, also applied to psychotherapy evaluations.

-- Controversial Topics: Engaged with challenging questions, maintaining a focus on data-driven inquiry.
+- Controversial Topics: Engaged with challenging questions about heredity, race, and psychoanalysis, maintaining a focus on data-backed inquiry.